Kruger – Eswatini, South Africa

-Milwane was Swaziland’s very first wildlife sanctuary, established in the 1960’s by a local farmer, Ted Reilly, who has contributed to the conservation of Swaziland’s natural heritage for many years.
-The Milwane Wildlife Sanctuary is a stunning, isolated haven situated in Swaziland’s ‘Valley of Heaven’, the Ezulwini Valley located between Mbabane and Manzini.
+Mlilwane was Swaziland’s very first wildlife sanctuary, established in the 1960’s by a local farmer, Ted Reilly, who has contributed to the conservation of Swaziland’s natural heritage for many years.
+The Mlilwane Wildlife Sanctuary is a stunning, isolated haven situated in Swaziland’s ‘Valley of Heaven’, the Ezulwini Valley located between Mbabane and Manzini.
 The sanctuary spreads over 4,560 hectares and consists of a southern and northern section.
 The southern region consists mostly of sweeping grasslands with middleveld flora that stretch up onto the incredible Nyonyane Mountain.
 Nyonyane has much historical significance as it is where the ancient San communities once resided and it is also where the Swazi Royal family are buried.
 Behind these mountains, the remarkable Mantenga waterfall and gorgeous Usushwana Valley create a divide before extending up to the northern section, which includes one of the highest surrounding points at Luphohlo.
 From the western frontier, the enormous Usutu Forest boasts a vivid setting that stretches into the far-off hills.
 Tourist activities mostly take place in the southern section, with guided trails leading to the unspoiled mountains of the north.
-Meaning ‘little fire’, Milwane’s name originated from the countless fires initiated by strikes of lightning on the Mlilwane Hill’s stonework.
+Meaning ‘little fire’, Mlilwane’s name originated from the countless fires initiated by strikes of lightning on the Mlilwane Hill’s stonework.

 Accommodation: Camp: Mlilwane Wildlife Sanctuary or Hlane Royal National Park